Search Console: Looker Studio template to run a full analysis

 We often get wrong when analysing lots of information from the same angle.
 The first data that Search Console gives falls in this case.
 How many charts are shared on Twitter or elsewhere where the curves are rising?
 A fortiori, we never know what is behind these curves.

-The report I created on Data Studio tends to run a in depth analysis of the evolution of impressions and clicks.
+The report I created on Looker Studio tends to run a in depth analysis of the evolution of impressions and clicks.
 It’s a straightforward template that retrieves data from Search Console (Site and URL) and tends to make them speak easily to highlight certain areas of analysis that deserve more investigation.

 This template is all about running a “risk-free” SEO analysis so don’t expect it to be a complete Search Console template.